ESloman/cslo/README.md

 Some goals of things to add/change:
+- caching files by writing compiled bytecode to a file
 - complete all (most) of the challenges in the book
 - statically typed
 - lists + dictionaries